 They instantly hit it off well with the 5 of them meeting almost every day.
 Having taken small breaks from their respective jobs they were convinced by Ankit into changing a very small and underdeveloped village on the outskirts of Hyderabad into a modern and advance village.
 The five together took to the task with great enthusiasm and soon the village started showing signs of positive change.

-What I enjoyed in this book were its characters; they were simple, caring, affable and vivacious.
-I also liked the coming of age element which is most observable in the 1st half of the book.
+What I enjoyed in “Despite Love” were its characters; they were simple, caring, affable and vivacious.
+I also liked the coming of age element which is most observable in the first half of the book.
 The way the pace of the story is maintained throughout the book is also noteworthy.
 The story progresses at an even pace and does not appear dull or slow at any moment.
 The language is kept simple and that makes the read a really breezy one.
-The author being a debut one has surely done a good job with keeping the book simple and unpretentious.
+The author, being a debut one, has surely done a good job of keeping the book simple and unpretentious.
 The cover and the blurb are compelling and exciting.

-Having said that, I also would like my readers to know that the author of this book is a school student and hence I strongly believe that this being the author’s first book, his writing is bound to become more mature as he progresses and that is one reason why I will definitely be waiting for the author’s next read.
+Having said that, I also would like my readers to know that the author of this book, Siddhartha Srivastava, is a school student and hence I strongly believe that this being the author’s first book, his writing is bound to become more mature as he progresses and that is one reason why I will definitely be waiting for the author’s next read.

 Watch the YouTube review below: